 ☑️ Con: Getting colleagues on board with new and improved HR policies can be very challenging.
 People are often slow to accept change.
 Many HR managers, particularly in small and new businesses, must sometimes work very hard to get buy-in from all stakeholders.

 ☑️ Pros: There is a lot of diversity in this work.
-HR managers get to interact with people from all walks of life, and there’s always new challenges to overcome.
+HR managers get to interact with people from all walks of life, and there are always new challenges to overcome.
 There’s never a dull moment in HR!

 ☑️ Con: Keeping up with compliance changes.
-HR managers must stay on top of relevant workplace legislation, to protect their employers from lawsuits and other legal problems.
-For some, this is a welcome challenged; for others it's a source of stress.
+HR managers must stay on top of relevant workplace legislation to protect their employers from lawsuits and other legal problems.
+For some, this is a welcome challenge; for others, it's a source of stress.

 6. What Training do You need to get started in HR?